epugh/scrutineer/README.md

 What are the 'best practices' for using Scrutineer?
 ===================================================

-The authors of Srutineer, Aconex, index content from a JDBC data source and index using ElasticSearch.
+The authors of Scrutineer, Aconex, index content from a JDBC data source and index using ElasticSearch.
 We do the following:

 * In the database table of the object being indexed we add a Insert/Update trigger to populate a 'lastupdated' timestamp column as our Version property
 * When we index into ElasticSearch, we set the Version property of of the item using the VersionType.EXTERNAL setting.